InfectedIsm/some-quizz/Quizzes/5- Secureum - Pitfalls and Best Practices 201.md

 - [ ] C) A way to withdraw/exchange/use Ether from the contract
 - [ ] D) None of the above

+> It happens sometimes that users sends ether to the token contract by mistake, thinking this will allow them to buy tokens.
+This is not the case, and the ether will be locked forever in the contract.
+In this example, the only way to buy tokens is to use the `buy()` function.
+> To solve this issue, the contract should implement a way to withdraw Ether from the contract and send them to the poor user who sent them by mistake.
 <details>
 	<summary>Click the reveal the answer</summary>
 C